spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/creating-marketplace-abstract-product.md

    2. Enter a **Name** for the default locale.
 The rest of the locales will be defined once the product is created.

-   3. Select **Abstract product has 1 concrete product** if you are creating an abstract product with a single concrete product. *Create an Abstract Product with 1 Concrete Product* drawer opens.
+   3. Select **Abstract product has 1 concrete product** if you are creating an abstract product that doesn't require variants. *Create an Abstract Product with 1 Concrete Product* drawer opens.

    {% info_block warningBox "Warning" %}